 If you have not retained the right to parallel publishing, we recommend that the article is recorded in Pure as full text after the stated embargo period, and in the correct version.
 Most publishers/journals allow that the accepted version is uploaded in e.g. university repositories after the stated embargo period.
 It is your responsibility to upload the correct version in Pure, and to see to that you comply with the copyright policy of the publisher/journal.

 You will often run into the term Creative Commons license when you are dealing with Open Access publishing.
 With a Creative Commons license (CC-license), you can tailor your copyrights according to your needs, thereby providing users of your work with a number of exceptions from Copyright Law.
 Creative Commons covers the area between full copyright (all rights reserved) and public domain (a total waiver of rights to the work).
-Read more about Creative Commons and the different licenses, or watch the Creative Commons video below.
+Read more about Creative Commons and the different licenses.

 If you have questions and doubts in connection with copyright, we recommend that you contact the Copyright Team at AAU or UBVA (Committee for the protection of scientific work).
 They will be happy to assist you regarding your rights as the author of e.g. an article.